Celestial (comics): A.X.E.: Judgment Day

-During the "A.X.E.: Judgment Day" storyline, the Avengers and the Eternals that did not side with Druig work to revive the Progenitor (which became the Avengers Mountain) when Druig awakens the Hex to attack Krakoa.
+During the "A.X.E.: Judgment Day" storyline, the Avengers and the Eternals who did not side with Druig work to revive the Progenitor (which became Avengers Mountain) when Druig awakens the Hex to attack Krakoa.
 This was not to be a simple resurrection.
 Instead, they would re-write the "programming" of the Celestial, creating a being with ideals more aligned with their own.
 This new God would, if they succeeded, forcibly end Druig's war.
 Upon waking, the Progenitor did just that and ordered the Hex to leave.
-However, the Progenitor also quickly surmised that the inhabitants of Earth had driven it to ruin, so he declared they would have twenty-four hours to prove themselves more good than evil, else he would destroy the world.
-He immediately takes notice of Captain America, whom he harshly judges and declares a failure.
-The Progenitor is also well aware of its own weaknesses and showed the Avengers, X-Men, Eternals and essentially all of mankind a future of its death which also significantly devastated mankind.
-The Progenitor was skilled enough to fool even Jean Grey.
-He then continues its judgment declaring Emma Frost, Destiny, and Mystique as failures citing them as proof that the civilians of Earth cannot lay their trust in heroes to save them.
-It does give Kro positive judgment and will consider the others longer.
-Cyclops later visited the Progenitor in the Arctic.
-As it starts to pass it's judgment, Cyclops states that he requests a change of venue stating that Jean Grey is the only one who can judge him and that his fellow X-Men might scold him later.
-The Progenitor gives Cyclops a positive judgment.
-While the Progenitor has also passed positive judgment on the Deviants, it also gave positive judgment to Phastos, negative judgment to Makkari, deferred Ajak's judgment, and will consider Ikaris' judgment longer.
-Eventually after many judgments the Progenitor judged humanity as unworthy and while the heroes of the planet united against it, they were nevertheless defeated.
-The Progenitor demanded the Machine that is Earth to self-destruct, but the Machine refused and Phastos was able to reset it before the Progenitor could cause it to explode.
-Meanwhile, some of the Eternals, X-Men, Sinister, and Stark infiltrated the Celestial to activate its own self-destruct while continuing to be judged by the Progenitor.
-Upon reaching the core, they convinced the Progenitor that it itself is not worthy which resulted in it undoing every death it caused and reverted back to Avengers Mountain.
-It also empowered Ajak so that she could be the god the Progenitor could not.
-However, an aspect of the Progenitors' consciousness still exists and continues to observe the world and its inhabitants.
-It also communicated with Starbrand and told her things she should know, like the fact that her powers were shortening her lifespan.
+However, the Progenitor surmised that the inhabitants of Earth had driven it to ruin, so he declared they would have twenty-four hours to prove themselves more good than evil, else he would destroy the world.
+Some of the Eternals, X-Men, Mister Sinister, and Iron Man infiltrate the Celestial to activate its own self-destruct while continuing to be judged by the Progenitor.
+Upon reaching the core, they convince the Progenitor that it itself is not worthy which resulted in it undoing every death it caused and reverting to Avengers Mountain.
+However, an aspect of the Progenitor's consciousness survives and continues to observe Earth.